stefanocoretta/how-bayes/README.md

 This will install the `cmdstanr` back-end, which allows R and Stan (the software behind Bayesian computation) to communicate with each other.

-If you get asked about installing extra software, depending on your system, please do so.
+If at any point you get asked about installing extra software, depending on your system, please do so.

 ## Troubleshoot